-Best USB-C Portable Power Chargers for MacBook and MacBook Pro
+Best USB-C Portable Power Chargers for MacBook and MacBook Pro 2022

+These powerful portable battery packs will keep your MacBook charged throughout the day.

 Did you decide this was the year when you finally bought a MacBook?
-Was the one that you bought a replacement for an earlier model, or is this your first foray into the MacBook world?
-Regardless, along with your new computer, you should consider purchasing a portable battery pack or power bank so you never have to worry about running out of power.
-Here are some of the best USB-C battery packs on the market right now.
+Was the one that you purchased a replacement for an earlier model, or is this your first foray into the MacBook world?
+Regardless, along with your new computer, you should consider purchasing a portable battery pack or power bank, so you never have to worry about running out of power.
+Here are some of the best Macbook portable USB-C chargers on the market.

 Juice it up